camilla-eldridge/Antigenic-annotation-pipeline/README.md

 <br /> <br /> <br />
 **Problems:**
-* Some genomes of medically important parasites are in draft form and lack functional annotation that inhibits the screeing of potential vaccine candidates.
+* Some genomes of medically important parasites are in draft form and lack the functional annotation needed in the prediction of potential vaccine candidates.
 * When faced with multiple draft genomes it can be beyond the scope of a single project to annotate multiple genomes for comparative studies.

 **Solution:**